AdobeDocs/commerce-merchant-services.en/help/catalog-service/feed-ingestion.md

 * In a standard Adobe Commerce instance, the product catalog is stored within the core database.
 * When using Adobe Commerce Services, catalog data is copied from the core database to the service and is processed and delivered from there.
-* When storing catalog data in a third party system (ERP, MDM, PIM), data flows through the core Commerce application and then to the Commerce services.
+* When storing catalog data in a third-party system (ERP, MDM, PIM), data flows through the core Commerce application and then to the Commerce services.
-* With the Feed Ingestion Service, product data goes directly from the third party system to the Commerce services infrastructure.
+* With the Feed Ingestion Service, product data goes directly from the third-party system to the Commerce services infrastructure.

 ![Feed ingestion service](assets/feed-ingestion.png)